Dogon A.D.: Reception

 AllMusic awarded the album 5 stars, and Scott Yanow stated: "This historic album features four then-unknowns on three lengthy avant-garde explorations that were quite influential...
 This important music is better to be heard than described".

 Mike Shanley of Jazz Times commented: "Dogon A.D. suffers from sonic shortcomings inherent in the original tapes, with distortion and static popping up in a few places.
 Grin and bear it though, because this music is worth it."

 In a review for All About Jazz, Troy Collins described the album as an "historic masterpiece," stating that it "is widely considered the missing link between the avant-garde and populist forms such as blues, funk and soul," and writing: "Dogon A.D. is a timeless masterwork culled from the crossroads of African-American music traditions."

 Writing for The Absolute Sound, Duck Baker remarked: "Abdul Wadud... could make his axe combine the functions of a jazz bass and a Mississippi Delta guitarist.
 Drummer Philip Wilson and trumpeter Baikida Carroll fit in perfectly, with the horns blowing long but strongly-rooted solos over Wadud's insistent bass figures and Wilson's spare commentary."

 In an article for NPR, Kevin Whitehead referred to Dogon A.D. as "one of the startling jazz recordings of the 1970s, a rethinking of possibilities open to the avant-garde," and commented: "Hemphill made other great albums on his own...
 But none had quite the impact of Dogon A.D.
 Almost 40 years later, it's still a revelation."

-Burning Ambulance's Phil Freeman stated: "Minor sonic flaws aside, this is a must-own for any fan of jazz's rougher edges.
+Burning Ambulances Phil Freeman stated: "Minor sonic flaws aside, this is a must-own for any fan of jazz's rougher edges.
 Basically, if you're coming to this site on any kind of regular basis, you need to own this album.

-Ed Hazell of Moment's Notice stated: "Few albums have ever announced so unequivocally the arrival of a major new talent; it's simply one of the most vital and exciting jazz albums ever recorded...
+Ed Hazell of Point of Departure stated: "Few albums have ever announced so unequivocally the arrival of a major new talent; it's simply one of the most vital and exciting jazz albums ever recorded...
 Not only is the playing at a very high level of virtuosity, but Hemphill's concept of the small jazz band betrays serious consideration of the sound, balance, and role of the instruments."
 Regarding the 2011 reissue, he wrote: "Hearing the complete session on one disc only emphasizes what a historically important date this session is.
 The album is simply a masterpiece."